Skyrooow/TM-Landscape-Generator/README.md

 ## A Blender 3.6+ addon for Trackmania
 This addon will provide an easy workflow to automatically create a base scenery landscape.

-**Current state: nothing functionnal, still building the addon base structure.**
+**Current state: v0.1.0-alpha:**

-This will use the geometry modifiers available [here](https://github.com/Skyrooow/TM-Procedural-Scenery-Lib).
+- Clicking Test button will import-link node_groups assets from the library into the current blend data